https://www.deakin.edu.au/__data/assets/image/0006/2668650/climate_anxiety_950x475.jpg

 Mental health impacts

 Young people are at a stage in life where they are developing their personal beliefs, values, and ethics and expanding their awareness and knowledge of global issues.
 For many young people, increasing their knowledge and awareness about climate change serves as a healthy response to this complex problem.
-They use it to motivate themselves to take climate action (Gunasiri et al. 2022a; Ojala & Bengtsson 2019).
+They use it to motivate themselves to take climate action.
 Climate action can be either individual, such as recycling or gardening, or community action, such as participating in climate strikes or beach cleanups.

 Listening to young people

-Unfortunately, many young people with climate anxiety are not understood or listened to by society (Gibbons 2014; Gunasiri et al. 2022b).
-This has made them feel more hopeless, powerless, and like their voice is not being heard (Gunasiri et al. 2022b).
+Unfortunately, many young people with climate anxiety are not understood or listened to by society.
+Research highlights how this lack of understanding can make them feel more hopeless, powerless and unheard.

 Supporting young people experiencing climate anxiety

 We can all play a valuable role in understanding their feelings and supporting them to find ways to cope with climate change-related mental health and wellbeing impacts.
-As suggested by headspace (2021), below are some ways we can support young people experiencing climate anxiety:
+As suggested by Headspace, here are some ways we can support young people experiencing climate anxiety:

 • Communicate with them to understand their concerns and worries regarding climate change and the impacts it may be having on their mental health.
 It is important to listen to them deeply with empathy and focus on shared views.